cmndrsn/mer-quality/content/survey-items.md

 #### ML building

--   Contextual validity is supported by selecting appropriate features.
+-   The selected audio features are contextually valid.
--   Contextual validity is supported by selecting appropriate emotion taxonomies and constructs.
+-   The emotion taxonomies and constructs are contextually valid.
--   Contextual validity is supported by selecting appropriate music stimuli and genres.
+-   The music stimuli and genres are contextually valid.

 #### Verification & testing